50% Off Your First Resource PLUS Exclusive Early Launches! Join Now

 It is in fact possible that the Metaverse and Web 3.0 can work collaboratively to provide the best possible user experience.
 If you’re unfamiliar with the term ‘Metaverse’ we recommend taking a read of our article ‘Metaverse Explained’ to gain a better understanding, but to give you a quick idea here’s our definition:

 ‘The metaverse is a network of 3D virtual worlds focused on social connection.
 Within the virtual worlds you can play games, socialise with other avatars, build where you like, and even buy virtual land and goods.
-It (the Metaverse) will provide a brand new internet experience that merges new technologies such as augmented reality (AR) and virtual reality (VR) to create an embodied and immersive experience.’
+It (the Metaverse) will provide a brand-new internet experience that merges new technologies such as augmented reality (AR) and virtual reality (VR) to create an embodied and immersive experience.’

 The Metaverse has not taken the concept of a decentralised internet into account, which is possibly their biggest difference to Web 3.0.
-However, all of the technologies used for both the Metaverse and Web 3.0 are the same and would support each other perfectly if used together.
+However, all the technologies used for both the Metaverse and Web 3.0 are the same and would support each other perfectly if used together.
 For example, both concepts use blockchain technology and NFT’s.

-Web 3.0 could serve as the basis for interconnectivity in the Metaverse, and since the Metaverse uses blockchain technology to support secure data and money transfers it would nicely compliment the vision of Web 3.0 for developing a whole new financial world that is decentralised and trusted.
+Web 3.0 could serve as the basis for interconnectivity in the Metaverse, and since the Metaverse uses blockchain technology to support secure data and money transfers it would nicely complement the vision of Web 3.0 for developing a whole new financial world that is decentralised and trusted.

-It is not yet known if, or how, the two will merge together but the future of the Metaverse and Web 3.0 is exciting for users and businesses, and will be a groundbreaking advancement in technology.
+It is not yet known if, or how, the two will merge together, but the future of the Metaverse and Web 3.0 is exciting for users and businesses, and will be a groundbreaking advancement in technology.

 How Web 3.0 will affect businesses